 Hit ‘next’ for more Austin events!

-Mobile Loaves & Fishes invites you to a FREE movie night at Community First!
+Mobile Loaves & Fishes invites you to a free movie night at our Community First!
 Village.
 Grab chairs and a blanket, bring family and friends, and enjoy this special screening.
-Get there early to explore Community First!
-Village, pick your spot, and enjoy your favorite movie snacks.
-Hot dogs, milkshakes, popcorn, candy and drinks will be available for purchase (cash preferred).
+Come explore Community First!
+Village, pick your spot, and enjoy your favorite movie snacks from the Community Grille.
+Burgers, french fries, snacks, and drinks will be available for purchase (cards and cash accepted!).
 The event is free, however a $5 donation would be highly appreciated.

 Check out the Free Fun Calendar for even more ways to fill your week with fun Austin events.